Rabbitary

 1. Rabbit farming requires low startup costs compared to other livestock farming.

-2. High reproductive rate: Rabbits have a high reproductive rate, with a gestation period of 28-31 days and the ability to produce multiple litters per year.
+2. HIGH REPRODUCTIVE RATE: Rabbits have a high reproductive rate, with a gestation period of 28-31 days and the ability to produce multiple litters per year.
 This makes it a more profitable option for farmers.

-3. Low feed costs: Rabbits are herbivores and can feed on a variety of plant-based diets and kitchen waste alone.
+3. LOW FEED COSTS: Rabbits are herbivores and can feed on a variety of plant-based diets and kitchen waste alone.
 This brings about a reduction in their feed costs for farmers.

-3. High-quality meat: Rabbit meat is a lean meat and good source of protein.
+3. HIGH-QUALITY MEAT: Rabbit meat is a lean meat and good source of protein.
 It is low in fat and cholesterol.

-5. Easy to handle: Rabbits are small, docile and produce beautiful bunnies which are easy to handle.
+5. EASY TO HANDLE: Rabbits are small, docile and produce beautiful bunnies which are easy to handle.
 They enjoy being held and petted and often seek human attention.
 These give the reasons why people use them as pets and young children take delight about them.

-7. Low space requirements: Rabbit farming requires less space than other livestock farming.
+7. LOW SPACE REQUIREMENTS: Rabbit farming requires less space than other livestock farming.
 They only require a hutch to house them.

 BENEFITS OF RABBITS TO HUMAN

-1. Rabbits produces lean, white meat which is a source of protein, low in calories and the meat is low in fat and cholesterol making it an excellent choice for those looking to maintain a healthy diet.
+1. Rabbits produces lean, white meat which is a source of protein, low in calories and the meat is low in fat and cholesterol making it an excellent choice for those who want to maintain a healthy diet.
 New Zealand White, Californian, flemish giant are popular choice for meat production.
 Rabbit meat is used in soups, stews, barbeques, sausages, or as roast meat.

-rich in Vitamins especially vitamin B12, B3, and B6, which help maintain healthy skin, nerves, and red blood cells..
-It is also a good source of
+2. HIGH NUTRIENT CONTENT: Rabbit meat is rich in protein which is essential for building and repairing muscles, tissues, and organs.
+It is also rich in Vitamins especially vitamin B12, B3, and B6, which help maintain healthy skin, nerves, and red blood cells.
+It is also a good source of Minerals such as phosphorus, iron, and potassium, which are essential for strong bones and teeth.

-3. Low in Cholesterol: Rabbit meat is low in fat and cholesterol, making it a great alternative to other meats.
+3. LOW IN CHOLESTEROL: Rabbit meat is low in fat and cholesterol, making it a great alternative to other meats.

-4. Boosts Immune System: Rabbit meat contains selenium, which is important for a healthy immune system.
+4. BOOSTS IMMUNE SYSTEM: Rabbit meat contains selenium, which is important for a healthy immune system.

-5. Supports Brain Function: The high levels of vitamin B12 found in rabbit meat support brain function and cognitive health.
+5. SUPPORTS BRAIN FUNCTION: The high levels of vitamin B12 found in rabbit meat support brain function and cognitive health.

-6. Promotes Heart Health: The potassium found in rabbit meat helps regulate blood pressure and promotes heart health.
+6. PROMOTES HEART HEALTH: The potassium found in rabbit meat helps regulate blood pressure and promotes heart health.

-7. Helps with Weight Loss: The low-fat and high-protein content of rabbit meat make it an excellent choice for weight loss.
+7. HELPS WITH WEIGHT LOSS: The low-fat and high-protein content of rabbit meat make it an excellent choice for weight loss.

-8. Reduces Inflammation: Rabbit meat contains omega-3 fatty acids, which have anti-inflammatory properties and can reduce inflammation in the body.
+8. REDUCES INFLAMMATION: Rabbit meat contains omega-3 fatty acids, which have anti-inflammatory properties and can reduce inflammation in the body.

 BREEDS OF RABBITS